-- If gas is still a problem, then you can consider sprinkling some Beano powder in the first bite.
-This particular powder has no flavor and the elderly can easily consume it.
+- If gas is still a problem, you can consider sprinkling some Beano powder in the first bite.
+This particular powder has no flavor, and the elderly can easily consume it.

-- There are many foods that can increase the gas formation and you would really want to avoid them.
+- Many foods can increase gas formation, and you would want to avoid them.
 These include raw onions, broccoli, asparagus, garlic, cabbage, and fish.
 These foods can also produce an unpleasant odor.
-Even though the colostomy pouch is odor-proof, you may get a strong odor while emptying it.
+Even though the colostomy pouch is odor-proof, you may get a strong smell while emptying it.
 In such a case, you would want to avoid these foods.